 ZEKE MILLER and DEB RIECHMANN

-WASHINGTON (AP) — President Donald Trump said Wednesday that Iran appears to be “standing down” and no Americans or Iraqis were harmed in Iran’s missile strike on two Iraqi bases housing U.S. troops.
+WASHINGTON (AP) — The U.S. and Iran stepped back from the brink of possible war Wednesday, as President Donald Trump indicated he would not respond militarily after no one was harmed in Iran’s missile strike on two Iraqi bases housing U.S. troops.

 Trump credited an early warning system “that worked very well” for the fact that no Americans or Iraqis were killed.
 He added that Americans should be “extremely grateful and happy” with the outcome.

-The strikes pushed Tehran and Washington perilously close to war and put the world’s attention on Trump as he weighs whether to respond with more military force.
-The Republican president huddled with his national security advisers on Wednesday morning but offered no immediate indication of whether he would retaliate.
-“All is well!” he said in a Tuesday night tweet.
+The strikes had pushed Tehran and Washington perilously close to all-out conflict and put the world’s attention on Trump as he weighed whether to respond with more military force.
+The Republican president delivered his remarks surrounded by his national security advisers in the foyer of the White House.
+It came after a late-night tweet in which he insisted “All is well!” after the strikes.

-But speaking on Wednesday, Iran’s Supreme Leader Ayatollah Ali Khamenei said the strike was not necessarily the totality of Iran’s response.
+Iran’s Supreme Leader Ayatollah Ali Khamenei, speaking on Wednesday, said the overnight strike was not necessarily the totality of Iran’s response.

-“Last night they received a slap,” Khamenei said in a speech.
+“Last night they received a slap,” Khamenei said.
 “These military actions are not sufficient (for revenge).
 What is important is that the corrupt presence of America in this region comes to an end.”

 Soleimani’s death last week in an American drone strike in Baghdad prompted angry calls for vengeance and drew massive crowds of Iranians to the streets to mourn him.
 Khamenei himself wept at the funeral in a sign of his bond with the commander.

-The Iranians fired a total of 15 missiles in Wednesday’s strike, two U.S. officials said.
+The Iranians fired a total of 15 missiles in the latest strikes, two U.S. officials said.
 Ten hit the Ain al-Asad air base in Iraq’s western Anbar province and one targeted a base in Irbil in Iraq’s semi-autonomous Kurdish region.
 Four failed, said the officials, who were not authorized to speak publicly about a military operation.

 According to a U.S. official, early warning systems detected the missile launches and alarms sounded, giving personnel at the bases time to get to shelter.
-Officials also said that the U.S. was closely watching the region and communicating with allies, and was aware of preparations for the attack.
-It’s unclear if any intelligence identified specific targets or was more general in the potential strike locations.
+Officials also said that the U.S. was aware of preparations for the attack.
+It’s unclear if any intelligence identified specific targets or was more general.

 Ain al-Asad was first used by American forces after the 2003 U.S.-led invasion that toppled dictator Saddam Hussein, and it later was used by American troops in the fight against the Islamic State group.
 It houses about 1,500 U.S. and coalition forces.
 Trump visited it in December 2018, making his first presidential visit to troops in the region.
 Vice President Mike Pence visited both Ain al-Asad and Irbil in November.

-Democrats called on Trump avoid military escalation with Iran.
+In Washington, Democrats called on Trump avoid military escalation.

-Rep. Eliot Engel, D-N.Y., the chairman of the House Foreign Affairs Committee, said the administration needs to quickly “extricate us from what could lead into a full-fledged war with terrible casualties.”
+Rep. Eliot Engel of New York, chairman of the House Foreign Affairs Committee, said the administration needs to quickly “extricate us from what could lead into a full-fledged war with terrible casualties.”
 Engel said he feared the situation “spirals out of control.”

-The fallout for Trump’s order to kill Soleimani has been swift.
+The fallout for Trump’s order to kill Soleimani had been swift.

-Iran announced that it would no longer be bound by the 2015 nuclear agreement and vowed to retaliate against the U.S., its allies and American interests.
-Iraq’s Parliament also voted to expel U.S. troops from Iraq, which would undermine efforts to fight Islamic State militants in the region and strengthen Iran’s influence in the Mideast.
+Iraq’s Parliament voted to expel U.S. troops from Iraq, which would undermine efforts to fight Islamic State militants in the region and would strengthen Iran’s influence in the Mideast.

 The counterattack by Iran came as Trump and his top advisers were under pressure to disclose more details about the intelligence that led to the American strike that killed Soleimani.